bu-cisl/DS-OCT/README.md

 - JupyterLab (optional)

 ## Training
-Refer to JupyterLab notebook "train-FastCUT+REG+Pseudo.ipynb" or convert it to .py file to run
+Refer to JupyterLab notebook "train-CUT+REG+Pseudo.ipynb" or convert it to .py file to run

 ## Testing
 Refer to JupyterLab notebook "test-G_and_R.ipynb" or convert it to .py file to run